MyPureCloud/terraform-provider-genesyscloud/docs/resources/tf_export.md

 Optional:

 - `exclude_by_name` (Set of String) A more granular exclusion filter to exclude specific resources by name using the format of 'resourceType::resourceNameRegexp'.
+Regular expressions are supported in the resource name portion.
 Exclusions override inclusions.
 - `exclude_by_type` (Set of String) Use an exclusion filter to exclude specific resource types.
 Exclusions override inclusions.
 - `include_by_name` (Set of String) A more granular inclusion filter to include specific resources by name using the format of 'resourceType::resourceNameRegexp'.
+Regular expressions are supported in the resource name portion.
 Exclusions override inclusions.
 - `include_by_type` (Set of String) Use an inclusion filter to include specific resource types.
 Exclusions override inclusions.